 The Eternal Allure of Gold

 Gold is literally stardust, formed when two stars collide.
-It has an otherworldly glow and a beauty that humans have been drawn to since the beginning of history.
-Gold is extremely malleable but at the same time resistant to tarnish and corrosion.
-These physical properties have enabled cultures and civilizations around the world and across time to create beautiful objects from gold that have been preserved for millennia.
+Its luminous color and natural beauty have fascinated humans since the earliest periods of history.
+Gold is remarkably malleable and yet highly resistant to tarnish and corrosion.
+These unique properties allowed ancient goldsmiths to create objects that have survived for millennia.

 Fragment of gold jewelry excavated from the ancient site of Troy, 2500-2200 BCE, Istanbul Archaeological Museum (photo by Alexis Menten)

-Gold was one of the first metals to be discovered by humans.
-In ancient times, as today, it could be found on the surface of the Earth’s crust as gold grains or nuggets, which often washed into streams and rivers (alluvial gold).
-As a way of panning for gold, the ancient Greeks would run water over an animal skin to capture the gold grains in its furperhaps the origin of the legend of the Golden Fleece.
-Gold was also mined, including from Egypt, which was a major source of gold in the ancient world.
-The enormous amount of gold found in the tomb of Tutankhamun would have been staggering even in ancient times.
+Gold was one of the first metals discovered by humans.
+In antiquity, as today, it could be found in nature as grains or nuggets in the Earth’s crust, often washed into rivers and streams as alluvial gold.
+Ancient Greek writers describe how animal skins were used to capture these particles as water flowed through the fur—perhaps the origin of the legend of the Golden Fleece.
+Gold was also mined extensively, particularly in Egypt, which was one of the ancient world’s major sources of the metal.
+The immense quantity of gold found in the tomb of Tutankhamun would have been staggering even in antiquity.

 Relief showing goldsmiths weighing and smelting gold to make collars and jewelry, tomb of Mereruka, Saqqara, Egypt, ca. 2349 BCE (Oriental Institute of the University of Chicago)

-The ancient Egyptian word for gold, nbw or nub, was named after ancient Nubia where many of Egypt’s gold mines were located.
-The hieroglyph for gold is nebu, represented by an open gold necklace with six pendants.
-This hieroglyph can be seen across the top of the coin below, above the hieroglyph nefer, meaning good.
-Thus, the coin has been translated to read “fine gold,” a description of its composition.
+The ancient Egyptian word for gold—nbw or nub—was derived from Nubia, where many of Egypt’s gold mines were located.
+The hieroglyph for gold, nebu, is represented by an open necklace with six pendants.
+This symbol appears on the coin below, above the hieroglyph nefer, meaning “good” or “beautiful.”

 Gold coin of Nectanebo II, Late Period, Egypt, ca. 360-343 BCE

-In ancient Egypt, as in ancient cultures around the world, gold was sacred.
-Seemingly imbued with a mysterious and eternal power, gold has been associated with the heavens and with the gods from the earliest chapters of human history.
-Thus, ancient gold jewelry and artifacts give us insight into not only what people wore, but what they believed.
-Gold and jewelry were often given as offerings to the gods, found decorating temples and embellishing statues of deities.
+In Egypt, as in many ancient cultures, gold was considered sacred.
+Seemingly imbued with an eternal and mysterious power, it was associated with the heavens and with the gods from the earliest periods of human history.
+Gold objects and jewelry were offered to the gods, used to adorn temples, and placed on the statues of deities.
+Ancient gold jewelry and artifacts therefore reveal not only what people wore, but what they believed.

 Gold wreath on statuette, Etruscan ca. 800-200 BCE (Museo Nazionale Etrusco di Villa Giulia)

-Solid gold bracelet, Roman, ca. 1st-3rd century CE (Art Institute of Chicago)
+Gold bracelet, Roman, 1st-3rd century CE (Art Institute of Chicago)